Belles will play the re-scheduled Lincoln City Women fixture at the Iqbal Poultry Stadium this Sunday.

 The game was originally due to be played at the EcoPower Stadium on the 11th December, but was postponed due a frozen pitch.

-The two teams met on the very first day of the season at the LNER stadium, home of Lincoln City FC, in an exciting end-to-end game and in front of a bumper crowd, and Belles are hoping for a similar response from the Doncaster public this weekend.
+The two teams met on the very first day of the season at the LNER stadium, home of Lincoln City FC, in an exciting end-to-end game and in front of a bumper crowd of over a thousand spectators.

-Seven goals were shared in that game, with goals from Sophie Brown, two penalties from Jess Andrew, and a late finish in added time from Halima Essa seeing Belles run out 4-3 winners to take the three points.
+Seven goals were shared in that game, with a goal from Sophie Brown, two penalties from Jess Andrew, and a late finish in added time from Halima Essa seeing Belles run out 4-3 winners to take the three points.

-"The game at the LNER was a fantastic advert for womens' football both in the quality of the football and the number of people attending the game.
-It shows what can be done if the will is there and we hope the people of Doncaster turn out in big numbers to support us this Sunday and hopefully we can play at the EcoPower more regularly.
+"The game at the LNER was a fantastic advert for womens' football both in its quality and the number of people attending the game.
+It shows what can be done if the will is there and so it was frustrating for everyone when our showcase game was first called off due to the weather and then moved to make way for The Dons.

-The game kicks off at 2pm at the Eco-Power Stadium, Doncaster, DN4 5JW.
+The game kicks off on Sunday at 2pm at the Iqbal Poultry Stadium, DN8 4NA.

 Tickets bought for the original game on 11th December are valid for this game.